College Football on CBS Sports: 2000s

+2010s

-Until 2014, CBS maintained exclusivity during its 3:30 p.m.
+Until 2014, CBS maintained SEC exclusivity during its 3:30 p.m.
 Eastern Time window.
 As part of an extension to CBS's contract with the SEC through the 2023–24 season, CBS no longer has exclusivity during its afternoon window, but still has the first choice of games.
-CBS is limited to airing five games featuring a particular team per season, and is allowed to air one game in primetime per season.
+CBS was limited to airing five games featuring a particular team per season, and was allowed to air one game in primetime per season.
 In 2014, the Iron Bowl was given to ESPN in favor of the Egg Bowl, due to its potential effects on Mississippi State's participation in the College Football Playoff).

-CBS aired the Gator Bowl from 2007 to 2010, its biggest bowl acquisition since the Orange and Fiesta Bowls.
-The Sun Bowl continues to air on CBS.

 Before 2019, CBS had rights to three non-SEC regular season matchups, including the Army-Navy Game.
-CBS and NBC Sports split coverage of the annual matchup between Notre Dame and Navy, with CBS televising the game in years where Navy serves as the host team.
+CBS and NBC Sports split coverage of the annual matchup between Notre Dame and Navy, with CBS televising the game in years where Navy served as the host team.
 CBS also added the Mountain West championship game to its coverage per a pre-existing contract that the network has with the conference (although most of the games air on CBS Sports Network); the game began in the last hour of primetime for the Eastern and Central time zones, meaning stations in those zones in most cases would not carry a late local newscast that evening.
 The Mountain West Championship Game was moved to ESPN networks beginning in 2015.

-In 2011, in addition to Army–Navy, CBS also broadcast the other two service academy games: Navy-Air Force on October 1 and Army-Air Force on November 5, 2011 (a game which opened up as a result of CBS using its 8:00 p.m. game assignment for LSU-Alabama).
+In 2011, in addition to Army–Navy, CBS also broadcast the other two service academy games: Navy–Air Force on October 1 and Army–Air Force on November 5, 2011 (a game which opened up as a result of CBS using its 8:00 p.m. game assignment for LSU-Alabama).
 Air Force's annual games vs. Army and Navy continue to air on CBS or CBS Sports Network.

 In 2015, CBS Sports acquired the rights to 12 MAC football games through a sublicensing agreement with ESPN.
 In 2019, CBS Sports extended its contract with the MAC for four more years.

 Verne Lundquist retired from his role as lead play-by-play commentator for CBS after the 2016 Army-Navy Game.
 Brad Nessler, formerly of ESPN, joined CBS as a secondary play-by-play announcer during the 2016 season, and officially replaced Lundquist on December 30, 2016, for CBS's coverage of the 2016 Sun Bowl.